havah-project/smart-contract-examples/vesting/README.md

 * End time: 01:48:00
 * Interval : 10 minute
 ```
-The claimable amount are newly allowed at the following times.
+The claimable amount is newly allowed at the following times.
 ```
 * 01:15:00
 * 01:25:00